bsgip/cactus-orchestrator/k8s-cluster/README.md

 microk8s kubectl apply -f harness-orchestrator -n management
 ```

-2. We currently create 'template' resources that represent the envoy test environments.
-These are cloned on request for a client test environment to be created.
-Lets create these template resources:
+2. Currently, we create 'template' resources that represent a complete envoy test environments.
+These are cloned when a client requests a new test environment.
+Create the template resources with:
 ```
 microk8s kubectl apply -f envoy-environment -n testing
 ```